-The Suffolk Football Association are fully committed to ensuring that everyone can take part in football across the County in an enjoyable, friendly, safe and inclusive environment.
+The Suffolk County Football Association Ltd ('Suffolk FA') are fully committed to ensuring that everyone can take part in football across the County in an enjoyable, friendly, safe and inclusive environment.
 Both the Board of Trustees and staff believe that everyone should have the opportunity to be part of the football family, regardless of difference and we are working hard to ensure that this is a reality.

-Our Equality Policy below confirms of clear commitment to equality and that we will take firm action if required against anyone who behaves in a way that is discriminatory.
+Our Equality Policy below confirms our clear commitment to equality and that we will take firm action if required against anyone who behaves in a way that is discriminatory.

-Phil Lawler Chair - Board of Trustees June 2022
+Phil Lawler Chair - Board of Trustees June 2023